napframework/nap/build_tools/cross_arch_linux_packaging/README.md

 ## How to use

-1. Create the Docker image for the target architecture, see `/build_tools/docker_images`
+Note: A bug is currently impacting ARMhf builds via this process.
+ARM64 should be used for the time being to get an idea of performance.

-2. Deploy Qt for the architecture you're compiling in this directory, titled eg. `qt-armhf` for ARMhf.
-Directly within that directory should be `/lib/` etc.
+1. Setup Docker Buildx and create the Docker image for the target architecture, see documentation in `/build_tools/docker_images`
-3. Run `./package.py <arch>`, eg. `./package.py armhf` for ARMhf.
+2. Run `./package.py <arch>`, eg. `./package.py arm64` for ARM64.

-The output, if successful will be in a folder titled `linux_crossarch_package` alongside `nap` and `thirdparty`.
+The output, if successful, will be in a folder titled `linux_crossarch_package` alongside `nap` and `thirdparty`.